elasticio/sftp-component/README.md

 ```
 </details>

+`type` field represents type of the file.
+You can find additional information about Unix file types [below](#ssh2-sftp-client-api-and-documentation-links);

 ### Lookup files
 Finds a file by criterias in the provided directory and uploads (streams) to the attachment storage (a.k.a. steward).
 After the upload, the READ-URL of the file will be used to generate a message with content like below: